xinthink/FCND-Motion-Planning/writeup.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/1534/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

----
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.

-You're reading it!
-Below I describe how I addressed each rubric point and where in my code each point is handled.

 ### Explain the Starter Code

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`